 - Bicycle Friendly University Status

-As a Green Power Partner, Illinois joined five other Big Ten universities in winning the EPA’s Collective Conference Champion Award.
+As a Green Power Partner, Illinois joins seven other Big Ten universities in winning the EPA’s Collective Conference Champion Award for the last four years in a row (as of 2019).
 This award recognizes the collegiate athletic conference, and its member schools, with the highest combined green power use in the nation.
-The Big Ten’s collective green power use of more than 375 million kWh is equivalent to the electricity use of nearly 36,000 homes.
+The Big Ten’s collective green power use of more than 516 million kWh is equivalent to the electricity use of nearly 47,000 US homes.

 The University of Illinois at Urbana-Champaign is proud of its sustainability initiatives, as documented in the Illinois Climate Action Plan.
 One of the most important and challenging initiatives is a shift from conventional energy to the use of renewable energy.
 Various renewable energy projects have been implemented since signing the Climate Leadership Commitments.

 - The first project was a 32.76 kilowatt (kW) solar photovoltaic (PV) array on the roof of the Business Instructional Facility in 2009.

 - The 14.7 kW PV array, ground mounted at the Building Research Council, is a research platform for the Information Trust Institute.